Patterns: The Weavers' Connection

 The Pitot House, where the fair takes place, is a West Indies-style colonial house built by the Majorcan merchant Bartholeme Bosque in 1799 and the only plantation home that is now a museum.
 Tours will be available throughout the day.
 The Heritage Fair will feature reenactments of life at the house from 1799-1850 including, African drumming and dancing, Plauche's Battalion, N.O.
 Quarter Shanty Krewe, Native American Herbal Remedies, Houmas Indian crafts, Antique Pressing Iron Collection, Louisiane Vintage Dancers, Chair Caning, traditional Boat Building, Calligraphy, period Children's Games and more.

 OPPORTUNITIES TO WEAVE AND SPIN

-The Tuesday Weavers' focus is to support wayward weavers and get them back to their looms.
-We meet every Tuesday from 10:30am - 2:30pm usually at Bev Madere's but have been known to do "house calls" for neglected looms and frustrated weavers.
+TUESDAY WEAVERS: The Tuesday Weavers' focus is to support wayward weavers and get them back to their looms.
+We meet on the second Tuesday of each month from 10:30am - 2:30pm usually at Bev Madere's but have been known to do "house calls" for neglected looms and frustrated weavers.
 In Terrytown. contact 504 436 4691 for more info.

 3rd WEDNESDAY-Small Looms Day, 10am-4pm.
 All loom types are welcome,,, potholder looms, zoom looms, inkle and card looms, rigid heddle and tapestry looms.
 This is an open day (free of charge)